Attorney-General's Department (Australia): Departmental Secretary

 The permanent secretary of the Attorney-General's Department is the non-political public service head of the department.
 This role dates from federation, and the first incumbent, Sir Robert Garran, was the first (and for a time the only) public servant employed by the federal government.
 In that role, he was responsible for overseeing the first federal election and setting up the rest of the federal bureaucracy by transferring state government functions to the federal government.

 From 1916, when the position of Solicitor-General of Australia was created as the second law officer and deputy of the Attorney-General, the permanent secretary served concurrently as Solicitor-General, until the two roles were separated in 1964.
 Under the Law Officers Act passed that year, the Solicitor-General's role was clarified as statutory counsel deputising for the Attorney-General, separate from the role of the permanent secretary.

 On the recommendation of the Prime Minister, the Governor-General has appointed the following individuals as Secretary of the department:

 Mission and outcomes

-The mission of the department is "achieving a just and secure society".
-In pursuing this mission, the department works towards achieving *A just and secure society through the maintenance and improvement of Australia's law and justice framework and its national security and emergency management system".
+The mission of the department is to "deliver programs and policies to maintain and improve Australia's law and justice framework" and to provide legal services to the Australian Government.

 Operational functions

-The Administrative Arrangements Order made on 01 June 2022 details the following responsibilities to the Department:
+In an Administrative Arrangements Order made on 13 May 2025, the functions of the department were broadly classified into the following matters: